l7mp/stunner/README.md

    ```

    Setting the Secret as below will set the [`static` authentication](/docs/AUTH.md) mechanism for
    STUNner using the username/password pair `user-1/pass-1`.
-See the package
-   [docs](/docs/GATEWAY.md#gatewayconfig) for further configuration options.

    ```console
    kubectl apply -f - <<EOF